databendlabs/databend-docs/docs/sql-reference/10-sql-commands/00-ddl/02-user/01-user-create-user.md

 ### Example 4: Creating User with Default Role

-This example connects to Databend as the root user and creates a user named 'user1' with the default role set to 'manager':
+This example creates a user named 'user1' with the default role set to 'manager':

 ```sql title="as root user:"
 SHOW ROLES;